You can test the starter motor on your 2.5L Nissan Sentra (or Altima) in three steps.

 Symptoms Of A BAD Starter Motor

-The most common end result of a bad starter motor is that the engine in your 2.5L Nissan Sentra will not turn over when you turn the key to crank and starter it.
+The most common end result of a bad starter motor is that the engine in your 2.5L Nissan Sentra will not turn over when you turn the key to crank and start it.

 The other type of problem is an intermittent failure that makes the starter motor fail some of the time.